Gladys Parker: Licensing and reprints

 By the end of the 1940s, Mopsy was published in 300 newspapers.
 In 1947, Mopsy began in St. John Publications' Pageant of Comics #1.
 Two years later, St. John gave her a title of her own, and Mopsy ran for 19 issues (February 1949 to September 1953).
 Charlton Comics reprinted several of those comic books in 1951.
 In 1955, Berkley Books published a Mopsy paperback collection.
 St. John also ran Mopsy as filler pages in its romance comics.

 Clothing designs

 Under the name Gladys Parker Designs, her clothing line was sold in stores as early as 1934, capitalizing on her fame as the artist of Flapper Fanny Says.
 Parker also designed for films, such as her 1940 white sharkskin suit worn by actress Louise Platt.
 Living in Hollywood with her two black cats, Parker also wrote a daily column, "Dear Gals and Guys", during the 1960s.

 Personal life

 On May 9, 1930, Parker was married to illustrator Benjamin "Stookie" Allen, who drew for pulp magazines and comic books.
 They divorced in 1951.

 Parker was a member of the Society of Illustrators and the National Cartoonists Society.
 When she retired in 1965, Mopsy retired with her.
-She was 58 when she died of lung cancer in 1966.
+She was just 58 when she died of lung cancer in 1966.